lhotari/pulsar-release-validation/README.md

 ./scripts/validate_pulsar_release.sh 4.0.3 2 | tee validate_pulsar_release_`date +%Y-%m-%d_%H-%M-%S`.log
 ```

+## Cloud VM Instructions {#cloud-vm}

-#### Run the validation script in a cloud VM in a Docker container
+Running the validation in a cloud VM can be an efficient approach, especially for users with limited local resources or bandwidth.

+### General Cloud VM Requirements {#vm-requirements}

-Debian or Ubuntu based cloud VMs are available from all major cloud providers.
+Debian or Ubuntu based cloud VMs are available from all major cloud providers (AWS, Azure, GCP, etc.).

 Pick a VM with at least: